 Cacti and succulents, Shrubs, Trees

 From tropical eastern Africa.
-Grown for striking pattern of silhouette or shadow.
-Fast growing to possible 30 ft. tall and 6 ft. wide, usually much smaller.
-Single or multiple trunks support tangle of light green, pencil-thick, succulent branches with tiny leaves present only on actively growing tips.
+Grown for its striking pattern of silhouette or shadow.
+Fast growing to a possible 30 ft. tall and 6 ft. wide, usually much smaller.
+Single or multiple trunks support a tangle of light green, pencil-thick, succulent branches with tiny leaves present only on actively growing tips.
 Flowers are unimportant.
-Species tolerant of seacoast conditions.
+The species is tolerant of seacoast conditions.
 Be sure to keep milky sap away from eyes, as it can cause severe damage.
-As houseplant, thrives in driest atmosphere; needs all the light you can give it, well-drained potting mix, routine watering and fertilizing.
+As a houseplant, it thrives in driest atmosphere; needs all the light you can give it, well-drained potting mix, routine watering and fertilizing.

 From tropical eastern Africa.
-Grown for striking pattern of silhouette or shadow.
-Fast growing to poss...
+Grown for its striking pattern of silhouette or shadow.
+Fast growing to ...

 From India.
 All plant parts are strongly lemon scented and widely used as an ingredient in Southeast A...